 Proof.
 By Lemma 36, we know how to traverse the vertex element from u_x^v to u_y^v analogously including the additional edge in the direction of the attached tentacle.
-That means, the vertex element is covered partly and left over vertex u_w^v and shall be entered again in the neighboring unit cell in a vertex whose partition is equally oriented to u_w^v .
-Equivalently, the loop in the Chimera tentacle starts and ends in the first strip of the tentacle in equally oriented vertices, more precisely, in t_w^v and the corresponding vertex in the neighboring unit cell, respectively.
+This means that the vertex element is covered partly, left over vertex u_w^v and is entered again in the neighboring unit cell of the vertex element in a vertex whose partition is equally oriented to u_w^v , highlighted (light, green online) in the example of Fig. 16.
+Equivalently, the loop in the Chimera tentacle starts and ends in the first strip of the tentacle in equally oriented vertices, more precisely, in t_w^v and the corresponding vertex in the neighboring strip unit cell, respectively, both highlighted (dark, green online) in Fig. 16.
 Thus, these vertices have different parity and there exists a Hamiltonian path between these vertices by Corollary 30 forming the desired return path in the Chimera tentacle.
 By finally covering the remaining vertices in the vertex element, we can build the whole desired Hamiltonian path.

-Remark: In case vertex v has a degree of only 2, meaning w.l.o.g. y is not an element of N(v), the above lemma still holds, when we keep the notation u_y^v to identify the corresponding vertex.
-However, these cases are not relevant when constructing the overall cycle as v can only be crossed over the edges vw and vx, thus $\tilde{C}(S_v)$ can only be entered over the edges $t_w^v u_w^v$ and $t_x^v u_x^v$.
+Remark.
+In case vertex v has a degree of only 2, where w.l.o.g. y is not an element of N(v), the above lemma still holds, when we keep the notation u_y^v to identify the corresponding vertex.
+However, these cases are not relevant when constructing the overall cycle as v can only be crossed over the edges vw and vx.
+Thus, the element $\tilde{C}(S_v)$ can only be entered over the edges $t_w^v u_w^v$ and $t_x^v u_x^v$.

-Although we have formally proven the statement, we provide the parts of all possible pathways in Figure 17 for the sake of completeness.
-In Figure 18 we show how these parts of the Hamiltonian cycle are connected in the extracted example of Figure 10.
-Additionally, the illustration of the pathways of Figure 17 in the grid is shown in Figure 19 on page 29.
-With this, we can now conclude our example with the illustration of the full Hamiltonian cycle in Figure 20.
+For the sake of completeness, we provide the parts of all possible pathways in the elements of a vertex of degree 3 in the Chimera graph in Fig. 17.
+Additionally, we show in Fig. 18 how the parts of the Hamiltonian cycle are connected in the extracted example of Fig. 10.
+The illustrations of the pathways of Fig. 17 in the grid are shown in Fig. 19 on page 19.
+Finally, we can now conclude our example with the illustration of the full Hamiltonian cycle in the grid in Fig. 20.

-4.5 Mutual Induction
+4.5.
+Mutual induction

-In this section, we want to bring together the results of all the previous sections and conclude the overall complexity result with the proof of Lemma 15.
-It consists of two different parts that need to be shown for all $B \in \mathcal{B}$:
+In this section, we bring together the results of all the previous sections and conclude the overall complexity result with the proof of Lemma 15.
+It consists of two different parts that need to be shown for all $B \in B$: